Ankita-lal/Pattern-Problems/README.md

 # Pattern-Problems
-Solution of all the pattern problems in cpp.
+Solution of some of the most important pattern problems in cpp.